tinacms/tina.io/content/docs/graphql/read-only-tokens.md

 > NOTE: for most cases the tina client can be used and it is not necessary to use fetch directly

-If you do not want to use the Tina client you can make a POST request directly to the content API.
+If you do not want to use the Tina client, you can make a POST request directly to the content API.

 The endpoint is `https://content.tinajs.io/content/<myClientId>/github/<myBranch>` and the token can be passed by including a `X-API-KEY` with the token as the value.